 I struggled on, pushing against whatever it was, scrabbling for each rung with all I had.
 And then it was over.
 My head and shoulders emerged and I could breathe again.
 I climbed the last few rungs and emerged from out of the ground.
 I was back where I started, in the woods at the foot of the ladder.
 The sense of relief was intense.
 I knew I had a chance to be better.

 I wake up and run downstairs.
 My body is pure energy – sparks fly from my fingertips and lazers shoot from my eyes.
-I skid into the living room and put on the Big Breakfast on our rented TV-VHS combi.
-I watch Zig and Zag with a massive bowl of Frosties.
+I skid into the living room and turn on our rented TV-VHS combi.
+The Big Breakfast is on and I watch Zig and Zag with a massive bowl of Frosties.
 They’re not my favourite cereals – they’re not even actually that grrreat! – I only picked them because they came with a free neon spoke for my BMX.

 Once I’m done splashing milk all down my Count Duckula PJs, I change into my school joggers and my special T-shirt that changes colour depending on my body temperature.
 I put on my Clarks and my mum hands me my lunchbox.
 Thick brittle bright yellow Bluebird plastic with a lush Lion-O, sword drawn and ready, on the front – Thundercats ho!
 I know exactly what’s in it: a Penguin chocolate bar, haslet sandwiches, a packet of Tangy Toms and a flask full of squash that despite looking indestructible like the detonator of a nuclear bomb from a Bond film (by the way I love James Bond, Roger Moore is my most favoritest), it’s guaranteed to leak and soak all my sandwiches by lunchtime.

-I shove some Monsters in My Pocket into my pocket along with some broken biscuits from the big cardboard box.
-I will eat these on the short walk to junior school.
+I shove some Monsters in My Pocket into my pocket along with some broken biscuits from the big cardboard box in the treats cupboard.
+I will eat these on the short walk to school.

 At school, I read The Outsiders by S.E Hinton and help build a robot.
 I also write a poem about Victorians.